moneytoo/awesome-fdroid/README.md

 It's not easy to discover great new apps on F-Droid without reviews or ~~download counts~~ ([F-Droid Stats](https://divested.dev/pages/fdroid_stats) using [F-Droid Metrics](https://f-droid.org/2021/03/01/fdroid-metrics-and-clean-insights.html)).

-This table lists app repository star counts from GitHub and GitLab.
+This table lists app repository star counts from GitHub, GitLab and Codeberg.
 Around 80% of F-Droid app source repositories are hosted on GitHub and about 10% on GitLab.
 The number of stars may not be the best signal, but at least it's something.

 ## Repositories